-This is Section 5.1 of the Imaging Resource Guide
+This is Section 4.1 of the Imaging Resource Guide.

 Zero Angular Field of View: Parallax Error Elimination

-Conventional lenses have angular fields of view such that as the distance between the lens and object increases, the magnification decreases.
-This is how the human vision behaves, and contributes to our depth perception.
-This angular field of view results in parallax, also known as perspective error, which decreases accuracy, as the observed measurement of the vision system will change if the object is moved (even when remaining within the depth of field) due to the magnification change.
-Telecentric Lenses eliminate the parallax error characteristic of standard lenses by having a constant, non-angular field of view; at any distance from the lens, a Telecentric Lens will always have the same field of view.
-See Figure 1 for the difference between a non-telecentric and a telecentric field of view.
+Conventional lenses have angular fields of view (AFOV) such that as the distance between the lens and object increases, the magnification decreases.
+This is how human vision behaves and contributes to our depth perception.
+This AFOV results in parallax, also known as perspective error, which decreases accuracy, as the observed measurement of the vision system will change if the object is moved (even when remaining within the depth of field [DOF]) due to the magnification change.
+Telecentric lenses eliminate the parallax error characteristic of conventional lenses by having a constant, non-angular FOV; at any distance from the lens, a telecentric lens will always have the same FOV.
+See Figure 1 for the difference between a non-telecentric and a telecentric FOV.

-A Telecentric Lens’s constant field of view has both benefits and constraints for gauging applications.
-The primary advantage of a Telecentric Lens is that its magnification does not change in respect to depth.
-Figure 2 shows two different objects at different working distances, both imaged by a Fixed Focal Length (non-telecentric) Lens (center) and a Telecentric Lens (right).
-Note that in the image taken with a Telecentric Lens, it is impossible to tell which object is in front of the other.
-With the Fixed Focal Length Lens, it is quite obvious that the object that appears smaller is positioned farther from the lens.
+A telecentric lens’s constant FOV has both benefits and constraints for gauging applications.
+The primary advantage of a telecentric lens is that its magnification does not change with respect to depth.
+Figure 2 shows two different objects at different working distances (WD), imaged both by a fixed focal length (non-telecentric) lens (center) and a telecentric lens (right).
+Note that in the image taken with a telecentric lens, it is impossible to tell which object is in front of the other.
+With the fixed focal length lens, it is quite obvious that the object that appears smaller is positioned farther from the lens.

-While Figure 2 is drastic in terms of a working distance shift, it illustrates the importance of minimizing parallax error.
-Many automated inspection tasks are imaging objects that move through the field of view of an imaging system, and the position of parts is rarely perfectly repeatable.
-If the working distance is not identical for each object that the lens is imaging, the measurement of each object will vary due to the magnification shift. (see Object Space Resolution to learn more about magnification and how it is defined).
-A machine vision system that outputs different results based on a magnification calibration error (which is unavoidable with a Fixed Focal Length Lens) is a non-reliable solution and cannot be used when high precision is necessary.
-Telecentric Lenses eliminate the concern about measurement errors that would otherwise occur due to factors such as a vibrating conveyor or inexact part locations.
+While Figure 2 is drastic in terms of a WD shift, it illustrates the importance of minimizing parallax error.
+Many automated inspection tasks are imaging objects that move through the FOV of an imaging system, and the position of parts is rarely perfectly repeatable.
+If the WD is not identical for each object that the lens is imaging, the measurement of each object will vary due to the magnification shift (see Resolution to learn more about magnification and how it is defined).
+A machine vision system that outputs different results based on a magnification calibration error (which is unavoidable with a fixed focal length lens) is a non-reliable solution and cannot be used when high precision is necessary.
+Telecentric lenses eliminate the concern about measurement errors that would otherwise occur due to factors such as a vibrating conveyor or inexact part locations.

 Telecentric Lenses and Depth of Field

-It is a common misconception that Telecentric Lenses inherently have a larger depth of field than conventional lenses.
-While depth of field is still ultimately governed by the wavelength and f/# of the lens, it is true that Telecentric Lenses can have a larger usable depth of field than conventional lenses due to the symmetrical blurring on either side of best focus.
-As the part under inspection shifts toward or away from the lens, it will follow the angular field of view (or the chief ray) that is associated with it.
-In a non-telecentric lens, when an object is moved in and out of focus, the part blurs asymmetrically due to parallax and the magnification change that is associated with its angular field of view.
-Telecentric Lenses, however, blur symmetrically since there is no angular component to the field of view.
+It is a common misconception that telecentric lenses inherently have a larger DOF than conventional lenses.
+While DOF is still ultimately governed by the wavelength and f/# of the lens, it is true that telecentric lenses can have a larger usable DOF than conventional lenses due to the symmetrical blurring on either side of best focus.
+As the part under inspection shifts toward or away from the lens, it will follow the AFOV (or the chief ray) that is associated with it.
+In a non-telecentric lens, when an object is moved in and out of focus, the part blurs asymmetrically due to parallax and the magnification change that is associated with its AFOV.
+Telecentric lenses, however, blur symmetrically since there is no angular component to the FOV.
 In practice, this means that features such as edges retain their center of mass location; an accurate measurement can still be made when the object is beyond best focus as long as the contrast remains high enough for the algorithm being used by the machine vision system to function properly.

-Looking at a plot of the image grey levels from a line profile taken across the edge of the part, as in Figure 4, the slope of the line is much shallower for the slightly defocused image, as the pin edge is spread over more pixels.
-Due to the symmetric blurring of the Telecentric Lens, this blur is still usable as the centroid has not moved and the amount of sub-pixel interpolation needed is decreased.
-This reduces sensitivity to grey level fluctuations caused by sensor noise and allows the pin center location to be found more reliably and with higher repeatability.
+Looking at a plot of the image gray levels from a line profile taken across the edge of the part, as in Figure 4, the slope of the line is much shallower for the slightly defocused image, as the pin edge is spread over more pixels.
+Due to the symmetric blurring of the telecentric lens, this blur is still usable as the centroid has not moved and the amount of sub-pixel interpolation needed is decreased.
+This reduces sensitivity to gray level fluctuations caused by sensor noise and allows the pin center location to be found more reliably and with higher repeatability.